weirlab/Shawanah-Notebook/README.md

 0 contig whithout FINISHED signal.

-0 contig whithout STARTED signal.
+2 contig whithout STARTED signal.

 ###Finally, 0 errors has been found in the log file:(See below)###

 ### Now, verification of errors found in the directory of these ananlysis ###

 This job does not contains bug !
 Congratulation.

-OUTPUT:
+Bye

-real	0m0.532s
+real	0m0.674s
-user	0m0.522s
+user	0m0.660s
-sys	0m0.060s
+sys	0m0.029s

 ##EVALUATE COMPLETENESS USING BUSCO:
 ##GOAL: BUSCO gives an estimate of how "complete" an annotation is by looking for specific highly-conserved proteins that are expected to be found as a single copy in almost every bird genome.
 Here we will collect some stats on our annotation an dthen run BUSCO.